-- Exceptions themselves are a type of object. - If you follow the error type with an identifier in an except clause, Python will assign that identifier the actual exception object. - Sometimes exceptions encode information that is useful for handling
+- Exceptions themselves are a type of object. - If you follow the error type with an identifier in an except clause, Python will assign that identifier the actual exception object. - Sometimes exceptions encode information that is useful for handling - try:

-'''

-fname = 'missing-file.dat'

-with open(fname) as f:

-lines = f.readlines()

-out_fname = 'output-file.dat'

-with open('output-file.dat', 'w') as fout:

-fout.write("Testing")

-except OSError as e:

-print(e.errno, e.filename, e)

-'''
+fname = 'missing-file.d with open(fname) as f: lines = f.readlines out fname = 'output-file with open ('output-file. fout.write("Testing except OSError as e: print(e.errno, e.filename, e)